 She is an Australian Kelpie/Border Cross and is very friendly, so is around most of the time.

 Kya likes to check if you have treats in your bag and if she decides she REALLY likes you, you may find a ball being placed in your lap as she is always looking for a playmate.
-She sleeps under the tables in the middle of the room during classes.
+She sleeps in the studio during classes.

 Note: Kya has white paws which makes it easier to identify her.